You do not have to be kinky or experienced to know about threesomes.

 Understand your needs for safety and plan accordingly

-You may not want to have the threesome in a location close to your home, you may want to hide all identifying marks or tattoos / jewellery from the images you exchange and you may even want to use an alias for the threesome.
+You may not want to have the threesome in a location close to your home, you may want to hide all identifying marks or tattoos/jewelry from the images you exchange, and you may even want to use an alias for the threesome.

 All of these are normal boundaries to want to set up, especially when your partner/s is/are someone you meet through the internet or at meet-up events.
 But there is a line between privacy and deceit.

-Consent established under false pretences is not consent at all.
+Consent established under false pretenses is not consent at all.
 It is also risky to pretend to be sober at the threesome while secretly under the influence of substances.

 How do you plan a safe and satisfying threesome?